Biography of Josiah Wedgwood

 1765: He opens his first London showroom.

 1766: He joined with the Duke of Bridgewater and James Brindley in a project to build the Trent and Mersey Canal as he quickly saw that canals were very important to his business.
 Appointed “Potter to Her Majesty”.

 1767: Josiah Wedgwood enters a partnership with Bentley.
 He also works on trials to perfect the Black Basalt ware.

 1768: Bentley and Wedgwood became partners in a company producing ornamental vases these quickly became very popular.

-1769: Official opening of the Etruria factory on the 13th June.
+1769: The official opening of the Etruria factory took place on the 13th June.
 The ideas behind this model factory were closely based on the Soho manufactory of Matthew Boulton whom Wedgwood had known for some time, as both were members of the Lunar Society of Birmingham. (so called because meetings took place on evenings with a full moon so attendees could see their way to the venue).
 He employed many famous artists such as John Flaxman to paint his new vases.
-The factory became very efficient due to the Division of Labour theory of Adam Smith and giving specific jobs to a specialist.
+The factory became very efficient due to the Division of Labour theory of Adam Smith which principally meant giving specific jobs to a specialist.

-1772: He opened a showroom in Westgate Buildings, Bath.
+1772: Wedgwood opens a showroom in Westgate Buildings, Bath.

-1774: Wedgwood was by now world famous and had requests from many of the royal houses of Europe including a 952 piece dinner set for Catherine the Great of Russia.
+1774: Wedgwood was by now world famous and had requests from many of the other royal houses of Europe.

-1775: Jasper’s ware was introduced for the first time and was followed by others such as rosso antico (red porcelain), cane, drab, chocolate, and olive wares.
+1775: Jasper ware was trialled for the first time and was followed by others such as rosso antico (red porcelain), cane, drab, chocolate, and olive wares.
 Jasper ware is normally described as stoneware with an unglazed matte “biscuit” finish.
 It is produced in a number of different colours as described above but the most common and best known is the pale blue that has become known as Wedgwood Blue.